hausdorff/davidbalbert.github.com/_posts/2014-06-14-reverse-engineering-python-apis.md

 I remember I can call `dir(re)` to get "approximately" all the members of the `re` module.

-(I think `dir` is a method &mdash; it might be a metaclass or something, though.
-No Internet, remember?)
+I think `dir` is a function &mdash; it might be a metaclass or something, though.
+No Internet, remember?

 Anyway, calling it results in: